VerzatileDevOrg/VS.DLLinFolder/README.md

 # VS.DLLinFolder
- An Example how to Include DLL Files in a folder and send it to the Debug or build worlder from it to generate a working build directory.
+ An Example how to Include DLL Files in a folder and send it to the Debug or build folder from it to generate a working build directory.

 1. Add some kind of library or something that requires general .dll files that are not usually available on an avarage computer.